talhagedikli/charge-locations-predictions/README.md

 stations in Istanbul will be identified at the conclusion of each period, offering a holistic strategy to alleviate range anxiety and foster sustainable growth in EV adoption.

+*Neighborhood demand for 2035*
 ![Neighborhood demand for 2035](./Photos/Demand.png)
+---
+*Optimal charging Locations for 2035*
 ![Optimal charging Locations for 2035](./Photos/Optimal.png)
+---
+*Possible charging locations (real-world park locations) for 2035*
 ![Possible charging locations (real-world park locations) for 2035](./Photos/Possible.png)